 Dementia is a heartbreaking condition that claims millions of new victims each year.
 Patients eventually lose the ability to communicate and use other cognitive functions.
 That’s why it’s imperative they find the right treatment.

-Great Speech offers videoconferencing technology to deliver individualized therapy sessions.
+Great Speech delivers speech therapy services virtually to clients of all ages.
 Those seeking treatment for dementia no longer have the need to go into an office.
 They can tap into the power of speech therapy right from their homes.

 Get started with an introductory call to discuss how a licensed speech and language pathologist can help you achieve your goals.